Jungledisk/jungledocs/src/WhatIsJD.rst

 What Is Jungle Disk?
 ====================

-Jungle Disk is a multifaceted cloud backup software paired with network drive capabilities to help individuals or teams stay connected to their work, wherever they are.
+:index:`Jungle Disk` is a multifaceted cloud backup software paired with network drive capabilities to help individuals or teams stay connected to their work, wherever they are.

 Jungle Disk will allow you to: